 He went on to explain the five rules one had to follow to not be damned: Killing, theft, adultery, lying, and intoxication.
 Weird.
 It was the same as the five precepts the monks used to tell me.
 Wasn’t it a unique concept?
 I thought back to what the monks had said to me once.

 “Do you know why drinking is the last thing to be mentioned?
-That’s because it’s the most important one.”
-The monk said.
+That’s because it’s the most important one,” the monk said.

 “Why isn’t killing the worst thing?
 That would make more sense.”

-“Hmm, let me tell you a story then.
+“Hmm, let me tell you a story then.”

 Returning back to his temple, the master asked him if he had done something other than go beg for food.
-No, he replied.
-The master looked upon the young monk.
-He felt full of sadness.
+For the robes he wore were dirty.
+No longer the same gray color as he left with.

 “How about it?
 Do you see why it is mentioned last?
 A drunk person will easily lose reason and do whatever their inner instincts tell them to do.”